wassimnassour/Store/README.md

 and reason for making it is trying to improve my skills

-and I will be happy if Samoan add a feature
+and I will be happy if Semeone add a feature